LewisRa/Linux/README.md

 # Linux

-C Drive
-Program Files where's the directory that Linux is installed in

 Windows and Linux evolved in very different ways.Once upon a time there was a thing called ms-dos the disk operating system it was command-line only but you could still run programs games and WordPerfect but you didn't need Windows.
 Windows was added to PCs and you can install it on top of DOS you would start up your computer and type in win to start